dynarithmic/twain_library/additional_language_resources/README.md

 5) Change your DTWAIN application to add the following API call (after DTWAIN_SysInitialize is called):

     **DTWAIN_LoadCustomStringResourcesA("greek")**

 Note that the name parameter used in DTWAIN_LoadCustomStringResources is the same name you gave the resource file (the part of the file name after the initial "_" character in the file name).

+6) Edit the [twainlanguage.txt](https://github.com/dynarithmic/twain_library/blob/master/additional_language_resources/twainlanguage.txt) file, and add at the end of the file your custom language name.
+In the example using "greek", you would add the line

+**greek**

+to the list of supported languages.

 ---------------------------------